adrian-andersson/ModuleForge/docs/functions/Add-MFGithubScaffold.md

 schema: 2.0.0
 ---

-# add-mfAzureDevOpsScaffold
+# Add-MFGithubScaffold

 ## SYNOPSIS
-Initialises a \`.azuredevops\` scaffold in a PowerShell module, including YAML Azure DevOps Pipelines for pester testing and build and release
+Initialises a \`.GitHub\` scaffold in a PowerShell module, including GH Actions workflows for pester testing and build and release

 ## SYNTAX

 ```
-add-mfAzureDevOpsScaffold [[-modulePath] <String>] [[-configFile] <String>] [[-azdFolder] <String>] [-force]
+Add-MFGithubScaffold [[-ModulePath] <String>] [[-ConfigFile] <String>] [[-GithubFolder] <String>] [-Force]
  [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This function will create a '.azuredevops' folder in the moduleforge root (if one does not exist).
+This function will create a '.github' folder in the moduleforge root (if one does not exist).
-It will create 2 Azure DevOps Pipelines files, 1 for Pester testing, 1 for buildAndRelease It will create 1 Pull Request template.
+It will create 2 github actions workflows, 1 for Pester testing, 1 for buildAndRelease It will create 1 Pull Request template.

-The buildAndRelease pipeline will use Git Tags to mark versions.
+The buildAndRelease template will use Git Tags to mark versions.
 If you stick with this template you should refrain from using tags for other purposes.